 Let's not forget that glucose is a monosaccharide, which is the basic unit of carbohydrates that the body uses.
 If there is a polysaccharide structure, like that of amylopectin, it will be necessary to previously break the molecular structure down to its basic unit (glucose).

-Amylopectin possesses certain peculiarities when it is broken down and absorbed by the body, at which point its special health benefits manifest themselves.
+Amylopectin has certain peculiarities when it is broken down and absorbed by the body, which is where we can find its beneficial effects for our health.

-The two features that stand out when comparing it to other sources of carbohydrates are:
+There are two features that stand out when compared to other sources of carbohydrates: